Zheng Yi Sao: Blockade of Tung Chung Bay

 In desperation, Chinese officials looked with renewed interest at the "foreign barbarians", hoping to obtain aid against Zheng Yi Sao and the Pirate Confederation.
 The Portuguese Empire, which controlled Macau at the time, agreed to help – on September 5, 1809, Zheng Yi Sao had captured the brig of Antonio Botelho Homen (the Portuguese governor of Timor), and the Portuguese were eager for payback.

 In early November, 1809, Zheng Yi Sao suddenly left the Pearl River with only a few ships, and anchored at Tung Chung Bay, north of Lantau Island, for repairs.
-On November 4, the Portuguese sent three ships and a brig to harass Zheng Yi Sao at Lantau; she immediately called the Red Flag Fleet under Zhang Bao for aid.
+On November 4, the Portuguese sent three ships and a brig to harass Zheng Yi Sao at Lantau.
+She immediately called the Red Flag Fleet under Zhang Bao for aid.
 On the 5th, Zhang Bao arrived at Tung Chung Bay and, seeing that the Portuguese were no longer there, decided to anchor his ships for repair and maintenance.

-However, on the 8th, six Portuguese ships, the Inconquistável (frigate), the Indiana (brig), the Belisário (brig), the Conceição (brig), the São Miguel (brig), and the Princesa Carlota (brig), under the command of artillery captain José Pinto Alcoforado de Azevedo e Sousa, blockaded Zheng Yi Sao and Zhang Bao within Tung Chung Bay.
+On the 8th, six Portuguese ships, the Inconquistável (frigate), the Indiana (brig), the Belisário (brig), the Conceição (brig), the São Miguel (brig), and the Princesa Carlota (brig), under the command of artillery captain José Pinto Alcoforado de Azevedo e Sousa, blockaded Zheng Yi Sao and Zhang Bao within Tung Chung Bay.
 On the 20th, 93 ships from the provincial fleet joined the Portuguese in their blockade, commanded by Sun Quanmou.

 The pirates made various attempts to counterattack and break the blockade, but were unsuccessful due to unfavorable winds.
 On the 23rd, the pirates managed to capture one ship from the provincial fleet, and killed the 74 men aboard.
 The situation turned into a stalemate between the pirates and the joint Sino-Portuguese fleet.
 Frustrated with the lack of progress, Sun Quanmou converted 43 of his ships into fireships and set them adrift towards the pirates in Tung Chung Bay on the 28th.

 The pirates diverted the fireships, towed them ashore, extinguished the fires, and broke them up for firewood.
 At this point the wind changed, and two of the fireships were blown back to the provincial fleet and ignited two of Sun's own ships.
 On the 29th, Zhang Bao and Zheng Yi Sao, taking full advantage of the wind, broke through the blockade, and escaped into the South China Sea.
 The provincial fleet lost 3 ships and at least 74 men, while the pirates lost 40 men and no ships.